<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 Learning Outcomes

-• Model resources and relationships for an HTTP API and evaluate designs against the REST maturity model
+• Model resources and relationships for an HTTP API, evaluate designs against the REST maturity model, and apply HTTP semantics correctly: methods, status codes, idempotency, caching headers, and content negotiation.

-• Design consistent, machine-readable errors using RFC 9457 Problem Details
+• Compare versioning strategies (URI, header, and evolution without versioning) and design consistent, machine-readable errors using RFC 9457 Problem Details.

-• Select and implement auth patterns: OAuth 2.0 flows, OpenID Connect, and API keys, each in its proper place
+• Select and implement auth patterns (OAuth 2.0 flows, OpenID Connect, and API keys, each in its proper place) and apply rate limiting and quota patterns while communicating limits to clients.

-• Design a GraphQL schema and articulate when GraphQL is the right choice — and when it is not
+• Design a GraphQL schema and articulate when GraphQL is the right choice, and define gRPC services with protobuf while managing schema evolution for service-to-service APIs.

-• Design APIs that AI agents can consume effectively, including exposing capabilities via MCP
+• Establish API governance (style guides, review processes, deprecation policy, and breaking-change management) and design APIs that AI agents can consume effectively, including exposing capabilities via MCP.

 Training Materials